 Description also determines how immersed readers get in the story.
 We could describe the sand on a beach as white and sprawling in every direction as far as the eye could see.
 But if the character is walking on the sand, the reader will become more immersed when the sand is hot, grainy, and gritty against the character’s feet.
 When description is visceral—when we can feel it—it comes alive.

-Description can be used to trigger readers’ five senses: sight, sound, smell, touch, and taste.
+Description can be used to engage readers’ five senses: sight, sound, smell, touch, and taste.
 Average descriptions focus on sight, explaining what something looks like.
 But descriptions that include the other senses will arouse the readers’ senses.
 This is why dining scenes work remarkably well in prose.
 We can use description to set a scene in which characters are cooking a meal: the warmth from the oven; bright, fresh vegetables steaming on the stove; the sound of a sizzling skillet; the smell of spiced chicken frying; the sound of an ice-cold bottle of beer cracking open.
 The readers’ mouths will water as the characters enjoy their spicy, zesty fajitas.